CrystleSequeira/BrainStation-Capstone/README.md

 #### Methods:
 1. Clean data
-- Missing Data
+a.
+Missing Data
-- Remove Columns
+b.
+Remove Columns
-- EDA
+c.
+EDA

 2. Feature Engineering
 - Extract Vintage from the title of the wine